Numerical evaluation of orientation averages and its application to molecular physics: Case studies

 A PAD represents a three-dimensional momentum distribution of the emitted photoelectron that typically is expanded in terms of spherical harmonics for the angular part of the photoelectron momentum $\vec k=(k, \theta_k, \phi_k)$, here defined in the laboratory frame,

 Linearly polarized pulses and circularly polarized pulses containing a sufficient number of cycles can be considered cylindrically symmetric around their polarization direction or the pulse propagation direction, respectively.
 By aligning one Euler rotation axis with this symmetry axis, the corresponding Euler angle simply rotates the PAD around this symmetry axis.
 Consequently, the orientation average can be reduced to an integral over the remaining two Euler angles.
 See Appendix~\ref{averaging:appendix:averaging_cylindrical_pads} for details.
-With the Euler angle convention used here, choosing the propagation direction of the circularly polarized pulses as the laboratory $z$-axis permits to average the PADs over $\beta$ and $\gamma$ for $\alpha=0$.
 The PECD signal is then obtained as

 where the superscript denotes ionization with left- ($-$) and right- ($+$) circular polarization.